 EXPLANATIONS OF THE DRY ICE CLEANING PROCESS

 Dry ice cleaning: how does it work?
-The cryogenic cleaning technique represents a tremendous advance in industrial cleanliness.
-However, it remains a mystery to many neophytes, and maybe even you are one of them.
-Discover in this article and this video the explanations of the dry ice blasting process
+The cryogenic cleaning technique represents a tremendous advance concerning industrial cleanliness.
+However, it remains a mystery to many neophytes, and perhaps you are one of them.
+Discover in this article and this video the explanations of dry ice blasting

 Dry ice cleaning in a few words…

-Dry ice blasting is a cleaning technique that uses dry ice and its physical properties as a means of an instantaneous detachment of pollution or dirt.
+Cryogenic cleaning is a cleanliness technique that uses dry ice and its physical properties as a means of an instantaneous detachment of pollution or dirt.

-Since dry ice (solid carbon dioxide) has the hardness of chalk, this process gently cleans surfaces.
-To discover all the advantages of this industrial cleaning technology, click on the link at the bottom of the page, “Advantages of dry ice blasting”.
+Dry ice (solid carbon dioxide) has the hardness of chalk, so this process gently cleans surfaces.
+To discover all the advantages of this industrial cleaning technology, click on the link at the bottom of the page, advantages of dry ice cleaning.

-The Cryoblaster® process uses the projection of dry ice by blasters and compressed air.
-See the illustration below.
+The Cryoblaster® process uses the projection of dry ice through blasters and compressed air.
+See illustration below.

 Dry ice in the form of 3 mm pellets is introduced into the blaster inside the tank or hopper (1).

 After connecting the compressed air supply (compressor or factory pressurized air network) (2) and starting the cryogenic cleaning unit, the dry ice is mixed with the compressed airflow inside the blaster (3), and then propelled to the work of a firing hose (4).

-Finally, the dry ice is projected onto the surfaces to be cleaned using a gun with a spray nozzle at supersonic speed (5).
+Finally, dry ice is projected onto the surfaces to be cleaned using a gun from a supersonic speed spray nozzle (5).

-Dry ice blasting is based on the simultaneous action of 3 physical phenomena
+Dry ice cleaning is based on the simultaneous action of 3 physical phenomena

 See video below

 1- Kinetic energy

-Dry ice in the format of pellets with a diameter of 3 mm is projected at a very high speed onto the surfaces to be treated thanks to compressed air and the use of supersonic nozzles (convergence/divergence).
+Dry ice in the format of pellets with a diameter of 3 mm is projected at very high speed on the surfaces to be treated thanks to compressed air and the use of supersonic nozzles (convergence/divergence).

 Dry ice is thus charged with kinetic energy(Ec= 1/2mV²).

-Upon impact, the pellets generate a localized shock wave which facilitates the de-cohesion of the pollution on the treated surface.
+During impact, the pellets generate a localized shock wave that facilitates the de-cohesion of the pollution on the treated surface.

-However, it is important to remember that the energy transfer on the support is minimal and this for 2 reasons:
+However,it is important to remember that the energy transfer to the support is minimal, for 2 reasons: